magento/devdocs/guides/v2.0/cloud/before/before-setup-env-keys.md

 {::options syntax_highlighter="rouge" /}

-Add authentication keys to the project, which ensures you don't need to store the keys in the Git repository.
+Add authentication keys to the project to ensure you don't need to store the keys in the Git repository.
+These keys provide authentication between Git and Magento for your branches and local.

 Developers who need to update Magento dependencies or to install {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} also need to add authentication keys locally.
 To add keys locally, also perform the steps in [Add your local authentication keys to the project](#add-keys-project).